Alexander-Sobolev/Alexander-Sobolev/README.md

 ### :man_technologist: About me:

-I am an iOS, Android, Frontend and Backend developer.
+I am an iOS, Android, Unity, Frontend and Backend developer.
 I can also work with cross-platform solutions such as Kotlin multiplatform mobile and React native.

 - :telescope: Looking for the best architectural approaches.